 Are histamines in wine dangerous?

 Histamines are not dangerous per se, but they can become dangerous in high enough quantities.
-That can mean either ingesting too many in food or drink, or in an allergic reaction – or even anaphylaxis.
+That can mean either ingesting too many in food or drink, or in an allergic reaction – or even from anaphylaxis.
 The responses to histamine in your body can trigger other problems such as raised (or paradoxically, lowered) blood pressure, breathing issues, swelling of the throat or skin, rashes, and other issues.

 What’s the deal with tyramine?